blacksenator/fritzsoap/README.md

 ### Completion

-Round about 5% to 10% of the actions are reviewed and coding is ready to use.
-If so, you will find in the class header comment:
+Round about 15% of the actions are reviewed and coding is ready to use.
+If so, you will find in the class header comment either a disclaimer:
-`THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` In all other cases:
+`THIS FILE IS AUTOMATIC ASSEMBLED BUT PARTLY REVIEWED!` or even nothing like this.
+In all other cases you will find a disclaimer:
-`THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic.
+`THIS FILE IS AUTOMATIC ASSEMBLED!` if this class is still generic and no single function is reviewed.

 If no coding has been reviewed for your desired action in this class - which is probably the case - the existing examples should show how easy it is to complete the code of that function for your desired action (**contributions to extend this class are highly appreciated!**).
 In about half of the cases (if there are no input parameters), it is sufficient to adapt the message for a possible error, since the actions mainly provide arrays with return values that can be further processed by the calling program.